Our Environmental Commitment

 From concept to construction, Crystal Spa has elevated the model for a "Green" spa to a new level.
 The 18,500 square-foot facility was designed and built to minimize its impact on the environment while maximizing its efficiency.
-The technologies and materials used in the process have enabled Crystal Spa to be the only LEED (Leadership in Energy and Environmental Design) certified spa in the Midwest, and one of only six in the U.S.
+The technologies and materials used in the process enabled Crystal Spa to be the first LEED (Leadership in Energy and Environmental Design) certified spa in the Midwest.

 Sierra Club Recognizes Crystal Mountain

 The Michigan Chapter of the Sierra Club recently awarded Crystal Mountain its White Pine Award – an award given out annually to a Michigan organization or group that has shown extraordinary

 “We felt Crystal Mountain is setting the standard for other resorts to follow and are truly impressed and grateful for the resort’s commitment to the environment,” said Fry.
 “We are thrilled that the Michigan Chapter of the Sierra Club is recognizing the resort for being environmentally outstanding in so many ways.”dedication to protection of the environment.
 Crystal Mountain was nominated by the Traverse section, according to Peggy Fry, Traverse Section member, because of Crystal's dedication to becoming the most environmentally responsible resort it possibly can.

 Crystal Mountain is the first four-season resort in Michigan to have earned the highest level of certification, the “Leader” level, offered by Green Lodging Michigan, a voluntary program through Michigan's Energy Office and the Department of Environmental Quality designed to encouraging hospitality facilities to adopt "green" practices to conserve natural resources and prevent pollution.